Skip to main content

 The Methods

 There are several different ways to purchase things.
 If you’re not sure which method is correct, speak with Robin Whitley or your account manager.
-There is also a decision tree under Resources below.
 Methods are listed here in order of frequency (roughly.)

 Buy Carolina / eProcurement